flaviocopes/svelte-handbook/content/Svelte Bindings.md

 ## Other bindings

-Depending on the HTML tag you are working on, you can apply different kind of bindings.
+Depending on the HTML tag you are working on, you can apply different kinds of bindings.

 `bind:files` is a binding valid on `type="file"` input elements, to bind the list of selected files.